 Help meet the need for qualified guidance counselors in K-12 school settings.

-With curriculum options for both certified and non-certified professionals, and designed for the new State of Illinois guidelines, Lewis' Master's in School Counseling program will prepare you to effectively serve as a school counselor.
+With curriculum options for both certified and non-certified professionals, Lewis' Master's in School Counseling program will prepare you to effectively serve as a school counselor.

 As a school counselor you will help students select classes, manage social issues, determine future plans after graduation and refer students to outside services as necessary.
 This program is built around hands-on experience, with 100 hours in your practicum and supervised internship hours spent in the schools (400 hours for certified professionals; 600 hours for non-certified professionals).